 So, returning to the question of who this is for, low-beta stocks can be looked at as a way to fine-tune your portfolio, rather than overhaul it.
 The goal is not to find a new investing strategy or change your risk tolerance, it’s to increase your level of comfort with the strategy you already have in place during periods of market volatility.

-With that in mind, we screened through the stocks in the S&P 500 to identify the five stocks with the lowest betas (below 1) and the highest yields (above 5%).
+With that in mind, we screened through the stocks in the S&P 500 to identify the five stocks with low betas (below 1) and the highest yields (above 5%).

-The idea behind that screen is that low-beta stocks offer less in the way of capital appreciation (but are also expected to fall less if the market rolls over), so by targeting stocks with a high yield, we’re replacing that lost appreciation opportunity with higher cash flow from the dividends.
+The idea behind that screen is that low-beta stocks offer less in the way of capital appreciation (but are also expected to fall less if the market falls further), so by targeting stocks with a high yield, we’re replacing that lost appreciation opportunity with higher cash flow from the dividends.

-Of those five, Verizon (VZ) really jumps out due to its size, dividend history and current yield.
-Plus, it’s likely to be resilient regardless of the economic conditions for the rest of the year.
+Of those five, Altria (MO) really jumps out due to its dividend history and current yield.
+Plus, it’s likely to be resilient regardless of the economic conditions, and the beta of 0.62 means that the stock is correlated enough with the index that you should expect a positive return in bull markets.

 [author_ad]